Codecademy/docs/content/mysql/concepts/hex/hex.md

   - 'paths/analyze-data-with-sql'
 ---

-The **HEX()** function in MySQL takes an input and returns its equivalent hexadecimal representation.
-This input can be either a string or numeric value.
+The **`HEX()`** function in MySQL takes an input and returns its equivalent hexadecimal representation.
+This input can be either a string or a numeric value.

 When the input is a string, the resulting hexadecimal representation will, by default, be a binary string.
 In the output, each byte of each character in the original string argument is represented by a corresponding pair of hexadecimal digits.
 The resulting hexadecimal string can also be converted back into the original string by using the `UNHEX()` function.